DiscreteMaths/DM04-Functions/FinancialAssets-ConorRyan.md

 The value of a bond will change as interests rates change.
 If interest rates rise, bond prices fall; if interest rates fall, bond prices increase.
 The credit rating of a corporation can affect corporate bond prices.
 Examples of credit ratings are AAA, AA, BBB.
 If a corporation defaults, only a fraction of the face value will be repaid.

-####*_Conclusion_*
-Financial assets such as stock, options and bonds are actively traded in the stock market.
-While trading stock directly from the market may be easier, options can be considered as relatively safer.
-Bonds are the safest of the three assets.